Code-Institute-Submissions/biareiam-blackjack_AprResub/README.md

 * Code Institute for the deployment terminal
 * [Bicyclecards](https://bicyclecards.com/how-to-play/blackjack/) for the rules of the blackjack/21 game.
-* [Brilliant](https://brilliant.org/wiki/programming-blackjack/) - Helped to have a better understading of the logic of the game.
+* [Brilliant](https://brilliant.org/wiki/programming-blackjack/) - Helped to have a better understanding of the logic of the game.

 ## Acknowledgements

 I appreciate the support, feedback and guidance of the following people throughout this project: my mentor Victor Miclovich, the tutors and the community on slack.

 This is for educational use.